Traditionally, when I teach content proofreading tips, I treat them as separate tasks from content editing.

-If you’re going to share an announcement about a webinar or live event, don’t send it without first using a classic fact-checking tip: double-check that the day of the week mentioned matches the date.
+If you’re going to share an announcement about a webinar or event, don’t send it without first using a classic fact-checking tip: double-check that the day of the week mentioned matches the date.

 Then confirm the start time and time zone.